Daria B. Crittenden

 Faculty Peer Reviewed

 Despite the high prevalence of obesity1 and its associated morbidity2 and mortality 3,4, it represents one of the most difficult chronic conditions to treat.
-Barriers include a …
+Barriers include …

 Aalok Turakhia, MD